jhlagado/struct-z80/README.md

 [Asm80: Macros](https://maly.gitbooks.io/asm80/macros.html)

-## Step one: Create a stack with assembler variables.
+## Create a stack with assembler variables.

-Programming structures are recursive in nature and the first task is to build a stack.
-This bit may seem a bit hacky but you can implement a stack by using a bucket brigade of re-assignable assembler variables.
-I've made my stack twelve levels deep but you may decide to make this stack deeper which is easy to do.
+Programming structures are recursive by nature and so our first task should be to build a stack. assemblers weren't really designed for meta-programming but you can implement a stack structure by using a bucket brigade of re-assignable assembler variables.
+I've made my stack twelve levels deep but you may decide to make this stack even deeper which is an easy thing to do.

 ```
 STRUC_COUNT .set 0